micmejia/bible-dump/NKJV/John/John 15.md

 "I am the true vine, and My Father is the vinedresser.

 ###### 2
-Every branch in Me that does not bear fruit He [^a]takes away; and every _branch_ that bears fruit He prunes, that it may bear more fruit.
+Every branch in Me that does not bear fruit He takes away; and every _branch_ that bears fruit He prunes, that it may bear more fruit.

 ###### 3
 You are already clean because of the word which I have spoken to you.